 Although it’s safe to give your dog small amounts of plain yogurt as a healthy snack, he likely won’t reap many benefits from the probiotics found in yogurt.
 “Let’s face it, dogs and cats eat things that we would never dream of,” Dr. Jensen says.
 “They have pretty robust digestive systems.
 Because of that, the probiotics that you find in yogurt are just not potent enough to get to the intestinal tract of our domestic pets.”

 Some dog breeds are more prone to gas simply because of the way they are built.
 The pushed-in faces of the brachycephalic breeds, including Boston Terriers, Boxers, Bulldogs and Pugs, causes these dogs to swallow air while they eat, which can lead to excess gas in their digestive tracts.
-If you have a short-nosed breed, you understand the reality of life with a smelly, gassy dog (good thing they’re so cute!).
+If you have a short-nosed breed, you understand the reality of life with dog gas (good thing they’re so cute!).

 Once those things are in place, take a look at the way your dog is eating.
-“Chewing is the first part of digestion,” Dr. Jensen said.
+“Chewing is the first part of digestion,” Dr. Jensen says.
 “When dogs inhale their food, they bypass this important step.
 Dry food is easy to shovel into their mouths.”

 You can also find special pet food bowls that are designed to help short-nosed dogs eat more comfortably and swallow less air, and there are even some brands of dry food designed with brachycephalic breeds in mind.
-“Pet food companies have addressed how those short-nosed dogs pick up their food and have created kibble to minimize the amount of air that those animals take in as part of picking up their food,” Dr. Jensen said.
+“Pet food companies have addressed how those short-nosed dogs pick up their food and have created kibble to minimize the amount of air that those animals take in as part of picking up their food,” Dr. Jensen explains.
 “Smaller kibble sizes or kibbles with larger surface areas like those shaped like LifeSavers are preferable for dogs that do not chew their food.”

 Thumbnail: Photography ©WilleeCole | Thinkstock.